Nels Ackerson: Career

-In addition to his responsibilities involving the U.S. Constitution, Ackerson also served as Senator Bayh's advisor on agricultural policy.
+Ackerson also served as Senator Bayh's advisor on agricultural policy.
 In that role, he proposed the first legislation passed by Congress and enacted into law to provide incentives for the production of alternatives to petroleum-based fuels.
 The law was co-authored on a bipartisan basis by Bayh and Republican Senator Bob Dole and is credited with much of the early success in the development and use of alternative, environmentally sound and economically beneficial fuels from biological sources.
 Ackerson also proposed legislation to permit universities, colleges and small businesses to obtain patents on inventions that had resulted in part from research funded by federal grants.
-Such patents had previously been held by the federal government, which made commercialization difficult if not impossible and dampened university research efforts.
 Co-authored by Bayh and Dole, the law is known as the Bayh–Dole Act.
-It has been credited with enabling public access and benefit from inventions; stimulating increased university research and practical commercial applications, generating an estimated revenues in the hundreds of millions or even billions of dollars for higher education, and creating tens of thousands of jobs.

-Ackerson returned to Indiana and became a partner in the Noblesville law firm of Campbell Kyle Proffitt.
-Ackerson continued his law practice as a trial attorney in state and federal courts, and in 1980 was the Democratic nominee for Indiana's 5th congressional district, where he was defeated by the long-time and widely respected Republican Congressman, Elwood Hillis.
+In 1980, he was the Democratic nominee for Indiana's 5th congressional district, where he was defeated by the long-time and widely respected Republican Congressman, Elwood Hillis.

-Ackerson's law practice turned to international legal issues in 1982, as he accepted a partnership in one of the nation's best-known law firms, Sidley & Austin.
-Ackerson had worked with Sidley & Austin's partners in successful class action litigation, and the firm recruited him for a larger role – to open the first American law firm office in Egypt.
-Ackerson opened the office with a distinguished Egyptian lawyer and diplomat, Gamal Naguib, and the firm was named Sidley & Austin & Naguib.
-Ackerson and Naguib staffed the new Egyptian office with distinguished lawyers who had served as judges in Egypt's highest courts, prominent retired diplomats, professors from Cairo University Law School, and well educated young Egyptian lawyers and lawyers from England, Sweden and the United States.
-He was managing partner of the office, which took on national and international significance, representing American, European Egyptian, Middle Eastern and Asian clients, along with prominent investors, contractors international organizations.
-Ackerson's practice included international arbitration in Europe and the Middle East, international investment and trade advice and disputes and diplomatic assignments.
-Egyptians lawyers in the office practiced in those international areas and also in Egyptian courts and regulatory matters.